MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The activation state of the telephone number.

 ### AssignedPstnTargetId
-The Id of the object the phone number is assigned to.
+The ID of the object the phone number is assigned to.

 ### Capability
 The list of capabilities assigned to the phone number.